 It’s fair to point out that a lacrimal gland tumor can cause epiphora.
 However, this kind of tumor is exceedingly rare.
 How rare?

-The National Cancer Institute’s epidemiology program has, in its database, 754 patients with a lacrimal gland tumor.
+The National Cancer Institute’s epidemiology program has, in its database as of 2017, 754 patients with a lacrimal gland tumor.

 Let’s give that some perspective: These patients span a time period from 1973 to 2010!